-- Treat it lightly.

 - Brush the issue off.

 - Tell the child off.

 - Tell the child they must stop complaining and get over it.

 - Forget.

 If you think that your child is at risk of significant harm this may also be a child protection issue.
 Inform a member of the Safeguarding Team.